Connect with us

 A Message from the PA DOH

-Posted about 6 years ago by Lori Kelley
+Posted over 6 years ago by Lori Kelley

 It has come to our attention that some school nurses may have attended conferences where information is being shared that nurses may delegate medication administration to unlicensed personnel.
 Nothing has changed regarding the Department of Health , Division of School Health’s advisement on this issue.
 When The Guidelines for Pennsylvania Schools for the Administration of Medications and Emergency Care was issued in 2010, , it was accompanied by a letter signed by the Secretaries of Health and Education advising schools to align policies and procedures with this Guideline.
 This document is still in effect.
 The Guidelines may be accessed at the following link: https://www.health.pa.gov/topics/school/Pages/Medications.aspx